Google Sheets is the most popular Redbark destination. Transactions are written to a sheet (tab) within a spreadsheet you choose.Documentation Index

 | E - Direction | Text | credit or debit |

-| G — Category | Text | Transaction category (if available) |
+| F - Category | Text | Transaction category (if available) |

-| H — Merchant | Text | Merchant name (if available) |
+| G - Merchant | Text | Merchant name (if available) |

-| I — Account | Text | Bank account name |
+| H - Account | Text | Bank account name |

-| J — Status | Text | posted or pending |
+| I - Status | Text | posted (only settled transactions are synced) |

-| K — Class | Text | payment, transfer, fee, interest, or other |
+| J - Class | Text | payment, transfer, fee, interest, or other |

-| L — Post Date | Date | Date the transaction was posted |
+| K - Post Date | Date | Date the transaction was posted |

 Authentication

-- Shared spreadsheets — you can share the spreadsheet with others.
+- Shared spreadsheets: you can share the spreadsheet with others.
 Only the Google account used to connect needs to grant access to Redbark Sync.